 As a personal brand, you’ll develop your own unique brand identity.
 People will come to know you for what it is that you’re really about, and get to see the whole package.
 The best part about all of this is that it comes with many benefits for you:

 Become more relatable.
-In other words, become more ‘human’ and less ‘markety’ by revealing more about yourself.
+In other words, become more ‘human’ and less ‘markety’ by revealing more about yourself, unlike with corporate branding.
 This also helps build trust and authenticity.

 Establish a brand identity.
 Personal branding will ensure that people know what to come to you for, and that they will be able to rely on you for specific things.
 It will also allow you later to figure out your brand extension strategy.